 This Month’s Events

-See the bi-weekly parent email for details on these events.
+See the weekly parent email for details on these events.

 ES Chapel – Students will worship together and learn about our character trait of the month, held the first Monday and Tuesday of each month.

 HS Morning Pronouncements – Student-led worship and message every other Friday.

 Legacy’s One Rule: Respect